 We like to add a little zest and squeeze of lemon juice to the puree, to balance the sugar with a little acidity.
 Somehow the combined flavors unite to create something that evokes oranges!
 Ginger or cinnamon are other good flavor additions, easy to sprinkle into the blended fruit.

 Wash the persimmons, and remove the stem.
-Gooey Haichiyas, or crisp Fuyus both work equally well.
+Gooey Hachiyas, or crisp Fuyus both work equally well.

-Quarter the fruits if they are crisp; a fully ripe Haichiya needs no further attention.
+Quarter the fruits if they are crisp; a fully ripe Hachiya needs no further attention.